katiearina/Bamazon/README.md

 ![Screen Shot 1-4](https://cloud.githubusercontent.com/assets/22947371/25932102/14dd7a5a-35de-11e7-98c4-0bcca798b875.png "Screen Shot 1-4")
 ![Screen Shot 1-5](https://cloud.githubusercontent.com/assets/22947371/25932098/14dbe7b2-35de-11e7-979b-3095657e9ace.png "Screen Shot 1-5")

 Once user inputs the Item ID and quantity to purchase (assuming no errors), they are informed they have purchased a specific quantity of the item and given an order total.
-User is also prompted again to see if they would like to purchase anything.
+User is also prompted again to see if they would like to purchase something else.
 ![Screen Shot 1-6](https://cloud.githubusercontent.com/assets/22947371/25932101/14dc8e24-35de-11e7-9047-4033bafe7420.png "Screen Shot 1-6")

 If user has forgotten what items are for sale, they can ask for a reminder of the available items, which will repopulate the list of items available.